AmruthaReddy1397/Detection_of_malaria/README.md

 Here, a deep learning model is built using a transfer learning model named **inception_v3.**

 Inception_v3 is used for **feature extraction** and a fully connected layer is built using **SVM** as classifier.

+A 70-train, 15- validation and 15- test data split is used.
+For feature extraction, the inceptionv3 model is freezed with pretrained weights by excluding the top fully connected layer.
+A fully connected layer is built using SVM classifier and kernel regularizer is set to 0.001.
+The model accuracy obtained is **94.4**